ara-ayvazyan/kdl/README.md

 # Keyboard Driver Light

-A simple and lightweight program for changing the keyboard language.
+A simple and lightweight program for changing the keyboard language on Windows.

 - Right click on the tray icon to select active keyboards from the menu.
 - Left click on the tray icon to switch between active keyboards from the menu.